symonkipkemei/Automating-Gopillar/ReadMe.md

 ## Project Spaces
-1.Living-Dining-Kitchen(open)
+1. Living-Dining-Kitchen(open)
-2.Living-Dining
+2. Living-Dining
-3.Living only
+3. Living only
-4.Kitchen
+4. Kitchen
-5.Pantry
+5. Pantry
-6.Cloak
+6. Cloak
-7.Single
+7. Single
-8.bedroom 1
+8. bedroom 1
-9.bedroom 2
+9. bedroom 2
-10.Master-walk-in
+10. Master-walk-in
-11.Master-open-closet
+11. Master-open-closet
-12.Store
+12. Store
-13.Garage
+13. Garage
-14.Terrace
+14. Terrace

 ## Storing the best entry options into a sql database
 We are done with the go getter functions,whose main role was to get the parameters of the values we were going to use.
-The next item is to receive the data and store in a csv file
+The next item is to receive the data and store in a sql database.